kowainik/summoner/README.md

 ## Usage [↑](#structure)

 To start `summon`ing projects nothing additional is required.
-However, for the more customizable setting, you can use additional configuration settings.
+However, to tweak your settings further, you can use additional configuration settings.
-There are several options how to set the particular configurations for the new projects (in priority increasing order):
+There are several options you can use to set particular configurations for new projects (in increasing order of priority):

 1. Default configuration file (`~/.summoner.toml`).
 2. Explicitly specified configuration file by `--file FILENAME` option (used instead of the default one if specified).